cms-analysis/HiggsAnalysis-CombinedLimit/contributing.md

 ## Updating Documentation

-It is crucial to our user base and developers that the documentation is well-mainted.
+It is crucial to our user base and developers that the documentation is well-maintained.
 For that reason, whenever you make a change you should consider whether this requires a corresponding documentation update.

 If the change is user-facing it almost certainly does require a documentation update.

 Documentation is **very important** to us.
-Therefore, we will be picky to make sure it is done well!
+Therefore, we will be picky and make sure it is done well!
 However, we don't want to put extra burden on you, so we are happy to help and will make our own edits and updates to improve the documentation of your change.

 We appreciate you putting in some effort and thought to ensure: